-- ► VarMiON: an operator network that mimics variational formulation. - ► Takes the form of a reduced order model. - Precise specification of the branch network depends on weak form of PDE. - Error analysis reveals important components. - ► Numerical results point to better and more robust performance. - Several extensions: nonlinear operators, physics-informed residuals, time-dependent problems, hyperbolic systems, and specification of geometry.
+- ► VarMiON: an operator network that mimics variational formulation. - ► Takes the form of a reduced order model. - Precise specification of the branch network depends on weak form of PDE. - Error analysis reveals important components currently investigating training with appropriate Sobolev loss. - ▶ Numerical results point to better and more robust performance. - Several extensions: other nonlinear operators, physics-informed residuals, time-dependent problems, hyperbolic systems, and specification of geometry.